Holistic and Natural Treatment for Neurodermatitis

 Table of Contents

-- Typical symptoms: Dry, flaky skin with intense itching
+- Typical Symptoms: Dry, flaky skin with intense itching

 - Triggers: Stress, allergens, environmental factors, diet

-Understanding the causes and triggers of atopic dermatitis
+Understanding the Causes and Triggers of Neurodermatitis

-Conventional vs. Natural Atopic Dermatitis Treatment
+Conventional vs. Natural Neurodermatitis Treatment

 - Fewer side effects with long-term use

-- Strengthening the body's own healing powers
+- Strengthening the body's self-healing powers

 - Holistic approach treats causes, not just symptoms

-- Often cheaper than prescription drugs
+- Often more cost-effective than prescription medications

 - Can be combined with conventional therapies